ashedow/Map_and_links/Readme.md

 Zapata Ciudad (Vuka Karadžića 14) - Mexican restaurant http://www.zapatabeograd.rs/

 Restaurant Nachos (Strahinjića Bana 66a) - Mexican restaurant https://nachos.rs/

+Tortilla Casa (Čika-Ljubina 6) - It’s a fast food Mexican place.
+There is limited seating available both inside and outside.
+The food is tasty and quite big in portion.
+You have different options of our tortilla from green to spicy as well as choices of different meats.  https://tortilla-casa.com/

 Kokos (Nušićeva 7a) - vegan place.
 Probubly the tasties one